(Updated 08/12/21: Additional comments from Dr. White have been added to this article.)

 Or put more simply, as White did to end that same email, “Crawl, walk, run.”

-(Note from the Editor-in-Chief: An update was issued to this article on 08/12/21 to rectify that Dr. White has discovered a structure within his Casimir study that would theoretically manifest a warp bubble under laboratory conditions.
-The headline was also changed to reflect this update.)
+(Editor’s Note: An update was issued to this article on 08/12/21 to rectify that Dr. White has discovered a structure within his Casimir study that would theoretically manifest a warp bubble under laboratory conditions.
+The headline was also changed to reflect this update.
+Since the time of publication, White has also provided additional statements to other media outlets that appear to conflict with some of the original statements he provided to The Debrief for this article.)

 Follow and connect with author Christopher Plain on Twitter:@plain_fiction